Stefannaeve/microservices-exam/README.md

 ![img.png](documents/images/DatabaseDiagram.png)

 The separate services have their own database to both for access control and to keep the services as atomic as possible. bookContent is currently a part of the book entity, but we were planning to make it a separate entity like UserBook is to User, when we had time.
+This would simplify both accessing, changing and transferring the data.

 ## Tools learned in PGR3402
 ### A bit about consul: